 Occasions to buy gifts

-Romanians are very welcoming, occasionally (but not as a main trait) generous and they buy lots of gifts to each other on different occasions.
-Usual such occasions are:
+Romanians are very welcoming, occasionally (but not as a primary trait) generous, and they buy many gifts for each other on different occasions.
+Usually, such events are:

-– for couples: 14th of February (Valentine’s day), 24th of February (Dragobete).
+- For couples: 14th of February (Valentine’s day), 24th of February (Dragobete).
 Please remember that “Valentine’s Day is not a Romanian or Orthodox holiday.
-Orthodox people celebrate the actual orthodox saint Valentin (different from the catholic one) on the 24th of October and that’s not related in any manner to couples.
-Also, some Romanian people frequently discard the meaning of “Valentine’s Day” as a commercial celebration and prefer to celebrate the lovers’ day on Dragobete, which is also not an Orthodox celebration (but a pagan one), but at least it has a centuries-old tradition.
+Orthodox people celebrate the actual orthodox saint Valentin (different from the catholic one) on the 24th of October, which is unrelated to couples.
+Also, some Romanian people frequently discard the meaning of “Valentine’s Day” as a commercial celebration and prefer to celebrate the lovers’ day on Dragobete, which is also not an Orthodox celebration (but a pagan one), but at least it has a centuries-old tradition;

-– marriage – the gift for marriage must be consistent or in cash and usually if you are invited to the wedding.
+- marriage – the gift for marriage must be consistent or in cash, usually if you are invited to the wedding.